Ajilakj/Interactive-Coding-Quiz/README.md

 ## Usage
 - To use this website you can click the start button.
 - You can select one of the 4 options.
--If you press a wrong answer time remaining will reduce by 1.
+- If you press a wrong answer time remaining will reduce by 1.
--If it reaches 0 OR you completed all the questions, a score card will be displayed.
+- If it reaches 0 OR you completed all the questions, a score card will be displayed.
 - You can enter your initials and save your score

 ## Credits